Building a Better Mental Health System

 Town Hall Meetings

-We orgaized town hall meetings where people who are experincing services of the mental health system could present their problems and concerns to legislators.
+In 2016, we orgaized town hall meetings where people who are experincing services of the mental health system could present their problems and concerns to legislators.
 See the town hall flier at Town Hall Meetings.
 The meetings were video recorded.
-Below are links to the video recordings.
+These meetings were recorded several years ago, but the experiences and concerns are still relevant.

 Oakland County Town Hall, Septenber 22.
 The video is in three parts: